slatedocs/slate/source/includes/azure/_disks.md

 <code>POST /services/<a href="#administration-service-connections">:service_code</a>/<a href="#administration-environments">:environment_name</a>/disks/:id?operation=attach</code>

-Attach a disk to an instance
+Attach a disk to an instance.

 Optional | &nbsp;
 ---------- | -----